 How to keep warm when you are stranded in your vehicle during snowstorm

 To keep warm when you are stranded in your vehicle during a snowstorm, you can run your engine and heating system for 10 minutes which will generate enough warmth to last an hour.
 To maximize your body heat, sit close to other occupants, hug your chest, and put your hands under your armpits.

 To help survive a snowstorm in your car be sure to refrain from running your engine for no more than 20 minutes per hour.
 Because you do not know how long you will be stranded, you will want to preserve your fuel.

 Caring for yourself and others is how to survive a snowstorm in your car

-To survive a snowstorm in your car, you and other occupants must care for yourselves as closely as you can to how you normally would, which means eating in small amounts to keep your energy level up and drinking water to stay hydrated.
-Some experts suggest drinking melted snow if you run out of water.
+To survive a snowstorm in your car, you and other occupants must care for yourselves as closely as you can to how you normally would, which means eating in small amounts to keep your energy level up and drinking bottled water to stay hydrated.

 Good food to consider packing and having on hand – just in case you’re stranded in your vehicle during a snowstorm – are foods that are high in fat and carbohydrates, such as nuts, candy bars and chocolate.